jakored1/c_rootkit/readme.md

 # C Rootkit
 This is a projecct I made to learn a bit more about linux internals and the C language.
 It is not widely tested and it is not stealthy (yet ;)), so I do not recommend using at all.
-It currently hides all files that start with the string 'rootkit'
+For now, all it does is hide all files that start with the string 'rootkit'

 It was created on:
 ```bash
 uname -a